remind101/dbsnap/README.rst

 snapshot_region (string):
  The region to find the snapshot and restore/verify into.

+snapshot_verify_frequency_days (integer):
+ Defines the start of the snapshot window. (default: 1)

 snapshot_deadman_switch_days (integer):
+ Defines the end of the snapshot window.
  The amount of days to wait for snapshot before alarming. (default: 3)

 state_doc_path (string):